csmangum/AgentMeaning/docs/architecture_report.md

 4. **Extend Testing to Ultra-Low Compression**: Test compression levels below 0.5 (0.1, 0.25) to explore the lower bounds of the compression-preservation relationship.

-## 7. Conclusion
+## 8. Conclusion

 The current architecture doesn't change model size with compression level due to its fixed parameter structure.
 By implementing an adaptive architecture that physically adjusts the network dimensions based on compression level, we can achieve more efficient models that truly reflect the compression-size relationship, while maintaining optimal semantic preservation for critical features.

-The next steps involve implementing and evaluating these alternative architectures, focusing on both memory efficiency and semantic preservation quality.
+Our implementation of the Adaptive Bottleneck and Feature-Grouped VAE successfully addresses the main issues identified in the investigation, creating a more efficient and semantically aware compression system that allocates more capacity to important features and less to less important ones.

+The next steps involve integrating these architectural improvements into the main pipeline and conducting broader experiments across various agent populations to measure their real-world impact on semantic preservation.